ESB Group: Employees

 The ESB is one of the largest companies in Ireland and employs around 7,000 people.
 It is 5% owned by its workers – this ownership is known as ESB ESOP (Employee Share Ownership Plan) Trustee Limited.
-The company is heavily unionised with the Technical, Engineering and Electrical Union (TEEU) being one of the largest unions in the company, and the Energy Services Union devoted to representing more senior staff at the organisation.
+The company is heavily unionised with the IWU (Independent Workers Union) being the largest Network Technician union in the company, and the Energy Services Union devoted to representing more senior staff at the organisation.
 The last major strike was in 1991, though strike action has been threatened as recently as February 2005 and often at times of industrial dispute.
 National surveys show, in line with other similar semi-state sector workers, that wages are above the national average – one recent survey showed that the average salary costs are twice the national average.
 It should, however, be remembered that workers of the company may be "on call" after hours, weekends and at holidays because of the unpredictability of emergencies.